0-10 V lighting control: Current Sinking

-Commonly, the 10 V control voltage is supplied through a resistor.
-Control is achieved (and current is sunk) by connecting a variable resistor between the control voltage terminal and ground.
-The two resistors form a voltage divider to produce a control voltage Vc = Vs * (Rc / (Rc + Rs)) where Vc is the returned control voltage, Vs is the source voltage, Rc is the variable control resistance, and Rs is the source resistance.
+Usually, the fixture supplies the current source as a 10 V voltage source through a resistor.
+The controller works by connecting a variable resistor across the control wires from the fixture.
+The two resistors form a voltage divider to produce a control voltage Vc = Vs * (Rc / (Rc + Rs)) where Vc is the resulting voltage across the control wires, Vs is the source voltage inside the fixture, Rc is the variable resistance in the controller, and Rs is the source resistance inside the fixture.
 Vs may be greater than 10 V so that a maximum intended value of Rc produces a 10 V maximum control voltage.
-Rc must be adjusted to a value of 0 ohms (a direct short) to return a 0 V control voltage.
+A zero value of Rc causes a 0 V control voltage.